Lights, Camera, Action: The Renaissance of Live-Action Video Commercials

 Why Live Action?
 Connecting the Dots in New York, San Diego, and Past

 The melting pot of ideas brewing from New York’s marketing circles points to a bold proposition: authenticity sells, but only when it feels genuine.
-Ever been in one of those intense business meetings where everyone is nodding, pretending to understand the latest blockchain pitch, only to have the Wi-Fi fail at the crucial moment?
+Ever been in one of those intense business meetings where everyone is nodding, pretending to understand the latest blockchain pitch, only to have the Wi-Fi fail at the crucial juncture?
 That’s the core commercial producers go after—real life.

 Key Benefits: Real or Just Reel?